Philhawk/ReduxPrac/README.md

 ## Resources

 Feel free to use any online documentation, but do **not** copy and paste any code.
 You may use any notes you've taken, but you may **not** refer to any past workshop or assessment code.
+Also do **not** work with others on this assessment (though feel free to do so submitting).

 ## Starting